Screened Topsoil

 Class “B” soil is generally the same as the aforementioned.
 This product is intended to be used in a larger volume or erosion control and also in deeper planting beds that will then be covered with various mulches like our hemlock bark mulch or rock mulch.
 We run class “B” through a larger screen to increase production time and lower the cost of the product, making it more affordable in large volumes.
 The product will still meet the municipal spec for organics, silt, sand/gravel, and Ph.
 The sieve size will not be met for lawn-grade soil.
 State/DOT specifications are much more liberal and almost any soil sieved through a 3” screen will meet the specifications.

-We use compost that we make locally at our facility, with green waste we collect from our selves and other local landscape and tree professionals.
-We are very careful to watch the incoming material for undesirable or foreign material.
-We have narrowed our list of acceptable products and clients that will bring a quality, cleaner green waste for us to compost.
+We use compost that we make locally at our facility, with green waste we collect from our, and other local landscape and tree professionals.
+We monitor incoming material for undesirable or foreign material.

-The aged bark we use is 100% aged hemlock.
-We also sell this product as stand alone in bagged or bulk form.
-The aged hemlock mulch is a byproduct of a pulp mill.
+Our Red Hemlock bulk mulch is a 100% dye-free product of a pulp mill.
 We have been utilizing the bark mulch from this pulp mill for over 30 years.
-The product is uniform and consistent with what you will find in a bag at any and all large retailers throughout North American.
-The aging process of the bark negates the nitrogen robbing qualities of fresh wood chips.
-Fresh wood chips blended with topsoil or compost would make it a less desirable growing environment.
+The product is uniform and consistent with what you will find in a bag at any and all large retailers throughout North America, but at a fraction of the price.

-In addition to screened topsoil, you may also be wondering what is screened compost?
-Screened compost is organic matter that has been filtered to remove large particles, creating a fine, nutrient-rich amendment for soil.
-Mix it with your screened dirt to supercharge your garden or landscaping project.
+In addition to topsoil, we sell compost, which is organic matter that has been filtered to remove large particles, creating a fine, nutrient-rich amendment for soil.
+Mix it with your screened topsoil to supercharge your garden or landscaping project.